 The advice I now give to my kids: travel and see the world!
 I should’ve travelled more when I was younger.
 With the current developments, I can only hope that that my children will be able to go and travel without too many restrictions.

 Marcel is a partner and co-head of the firm’s corporate immigration practice.
-He brings over 24 years’ experience across all immigration routes with a particular emphasis on employment-related and business-related categories, including but not limited to highly-skilled migrant, intra-corporate transfer, European Blue Card and the self-employed and investor categories.
+He brings over 25 years’ experience across all immigration routes with an emphasis on employment-related categories, including highly-skilled migrant, intra-corporate transfer, European Blue Card and the self-employed and investor categories.
 He has significant experience in handling immigration aspects of mergers and acquisitions and other corporate restructuring, compliance with sponsor duties and cross-border service provision involving the posting of workers with customers in the EU.

 Marcel’s clients range from long-established international companies across the globe in need of high-volume application work to start-up companies and entrepreneur-investors.

-Marcel is a contributing co-editor to the leading commentary on the Dutch Immigration Act, chief of the editorial board and case annotator to Jurisprudence on Immigration Law, the Dutch immigration jurisprudence series, and editor-in-chief of Journal on Immigration Law.
-He has developed the Dutch Bar Association’s course on immigration law for trainee attorneys and served the Ministry of Justice as an expert adviser in the immigration policy reform, ‘Modern Migration Policies’.
-Marcel regularly speaks at national and international conferences.
+Marcel is a contributing co-editor to the leading commentary on the Dutch Immigration Act, chief of the editorial board and case annotator to Jurisprudence on Immigration Law, the Dutch immigration jurisprudence series and former editor-in-chief of Journal on Immigration Law.
+He teaches the Dutch Bar Association’s course on immigration law for trainee attorneys and served the Ministry of Justice as an expert adviser in the immigration policy reform, ‘Modern Migration Policies’.
+Marcel regularly speaks at conferences.

-A partner since 2002, Marcel is the current executive chair of the firm’s board.
-He is an active member of the International Bar Association and an active international associate with the American Immigration Lawyers Association, where he is a member of the Steering Committee.
-He is a member of the Dutch specialist associations for immigration attorneys, SVMA and WRV.
+A partner since 2002, Marcel is the current chair of the firm.
+He is a member of the International Bar Association, an international associate with the American Immigration Lawyers Association and a member of the Dutch specialist associations for immigration attorneys, SVMA and WRV.